kneasle/kneasle.github.io/content/blog/comp-data-1/index.md

 There are many computer programs that all want to be able to handle compositions, and very few of these share an interchangeable data format.
-Therefore, transferring a composition between any of these programs requires the whole composition to be rewritten by hand, which is incredibly tedious and error prone.

-Here, I will argue that it would be very beneficial to have a standard data format to store and share compositions, so that programs (and humans) could use to share information about compositions.
+Therefore, transferring a composition between any of these programs often requires the whole composition to be rewritten by hand, which is incredibly tedious and error prone.
+I think it would be nice to have a flexible data format for compositions that all programs can use, and
-I will also persue some options of how such a format could look.

 <!-- more -->

+---

 ## Why would a standard data format be useful?